Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 You can choose Ad Hoc and Access Point mode with DHCP and static IP.
 If you choose DHCP you have to provide the DHCP server!
-There is no DHCP server implementation in the WIFI module.
+There is no DHCP server implementation in the Wi-Fi module.
 Since that can be quite cumbersome to get running, we recommend that you use static IP.

 As encryption you can use WEP.
 WPA is unfortunately not supported in